America's NAFTA nemesis: Canada, not Mexico

 Most leaders and experts stress that trade ties between the two nations are strong and mostly positive.
 But Canada and America have had plenty of battles along the way.

-Now Trump wants to renegotiate or terminate NAFTA starting Day 1 of his presidency.
+Now Trump wants to renegotiate NAFTA, which will be on the top of the agenda for his meeting with Trudeau.

 1. Canada gets in more NAFTA trouble than Mexico